dymmond/lilya/docs/en/docs/contrib/openapi.md

 !!!
 Warning
     Do **not** pass `model=list[User]` directly to the decorator; if you do, you must convert it to `[User]` so the wrapper can unwrap it properly.
-    The decorator’s logic will detect a Python `list` or `tuple` and take the first element as the inner Pydantic model.
+    The decorator's logic will detect a Python `list` or `tuple` and take the first element as the inner Pydantic model.

 ### Exclude a Route from Documentation